-This study aimed to analyze textbook questions in Islamic education textbooks in the three levels of secondary schools in Iraq according to teachers' opinions depending on Bloom's taxonomy cognitive domain.
+This study aimed to analyze textbook questions in Islamic education textbooks in the three levels of secondary schools in Iraq according to Bloom's taxonomy cognitive domain and to provide a few recommendations to develop and improve the questions in these three textbooks.
 The analysis of textbook questions is highly important in achieving its educational objectives, and thus numerous analytical models are available for the cognitive domain.
-Results show that questions in lower levels (Knowledge and Comprehension) are (High percentage) and questions in higher levels (application, analysis, synthesis and evaluation) are very (Low percentage) in Islamic educational textbooks' questions in secondary schools in Iraq.
+Among these models are those of Romberg, Wood, Begle, and Wilson as well as the taxonomy by Bloom.